Yale-Medicaid/Documentation/docs/data_science/tmsis_medicaid_data.md

 	- Are you a Principal Investigator: No
 	- Principal Investigator: Chima Ndumele
 	- Clusters: Milgram
-	- Special Requests: request access to the medicaid_lab group.
+	- Special Requests: request access to the `medicaid` group.

 ### Data Organization